Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Alberta Oil Sands Processing

-A Fort McMurray area facility chose specialized OTR processing equipment to handle massive hauler tires from oil sands operations.
-The solution enables local processing while supporting the region’s environmental objectives.
+A Fort McMurray area facility chose specialised OTR processing equipment to handle massive haulier tyres from oil sands operations.
+The solution enables local processing at or near the point of generation, reducing the cost and logistical complexity of transporting oversized tyres over long distances while supporting the region’s environmental objectives.

 British Columbia Forestry Application

-A Vancouver Island forestry operation implemented automated conveyor systems to process diverse tire streams from logging equipment, reducing transportation costs while improving environmental compliance.
+A Vancouver Island forestry operation implemented automated conveyor systems to process diverse tyre streams from logging equipment.
+The installation reduced transportation costs significantly while improving environmental compliance and giving the operation greater control over its waste management outputs.

 Cold Climate Operations: Engineering Excellence